Application Frequently Asked Questions

 - The TOEFL/IELTS requirement may be waived for those international applicants who have a degree from an English-speaking institution.
 Please contact your program of interest to confirm.

 - Each program sets its own test score requirements.
 Inquiries about test score requirements should be directed to the program or school admission office.
+The minimal acceptable scores for the Vanderbilt Graduate School are

 How do I upload my unofficial transcripts and other materials I want to submit, such as new or updated CVs, resumes, transcripts, or other documents like authored papers?